Privacy policy of the probefahrtenbutler.com website

 Explanation of used terms

-We always try to write our privacy policy as clear and understandable as possible.
+We always endeavor to write our privacy policy as clearly and comprehensibly as possible.
 However, this is not always easy, especially when it comes to technical and legal topics.
 It often makes sense to use legal terms (such as personal data) or certain technical terms (such as cookies, IP address).
 However, we would not like to use them without explanation.
 Below you will now find an alphabetical list of important terms used that we may not have adequately addressed in the previous privacy statement.
-If these terms are taken from the GDPR and are definitions, we will also cite the GDPR texts here and add our own explanations if necessary.
+If these terms have been taken from the GDPR and are definitions, we will also quote the GDPR texts here and add our own explanations if necessary.

 Processor

 Explanation: As a company and website owner, we are responsible for all data that we process from you.
 In addition to the responsible parties, there may also be so-called processors.
 This includes any company or person that processes personal data on our behalf.
-In addition to service providers such as tax advisors, processors can also include hosting or cloud providers, payment or newsletter providers, or large companies such as Google or Microsoft.
+In addition to service providers such as tax consultants, processors can therefore also be hosting or cloud providers, payment or newsletter providers or large companies such as Google or Microsoft.

 Consent

-“Consent” of the data subject means any freely given specific, informed and unambiguous indication of his or her wishes in the form of a statement or other unambiguous affirmative act by which the data subject signifies his or her agreement to the processing of personal data relating to him or her;
+“consent” of the data subject means any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her;

 Explanation: As a rule, websites provide such consent via a cookie consent tool.
 I’m sure you’re familiar with this.
 Whenever you visit a website for the first time, you are usually asked via a banner whether you agree or consent to data processing.
 In most cases, you can also make individual settings and thus decide for yourself which data processing you allow and which you do not.
 If you do not consent, no personal data of yours may be processed either.
 In principle, consent can of course also be given in writing, i.e. not via a tool.